zm-git-dev/vogue/README.md

 </p>

 ## CLI
-The cli has two base commands - load and run.
-The load is for loading various data into the trending database, and the run is for running the web application.
+The CLI has two base commands - load and run.
+The load command is for loading various data into the trending database, and the run command is for running the web application.

-### load sample
+### Load sample
 ```
 Usage: vogue load sample [OPTIONS]

-  Read and load lims data for one ore all samples.
+  Read and load lims data for one or all samples.
 When loading many
   smaples, the different options -f, -n, -d are used to delimit the subset
   of samples to load.

 Options:
   -s, --sample-lims-id TEXT  Input sample lims id
-  -m, --many                 Loads all lims samples if no other options are
+  -m, --many                 Load all lims samples if no other options are
                              selected
   --dry                      Load from sample or not. (dry-run)
   -f, --load-from TEXT       load from this sample lims id.
 Use if load all
                              broke.
 Start where it ended
-  -n, --new                  Use this flagg if you only want to load samples
+  -n, --new                  Use this flag if you only want to load samples
                              that dont exist in the database
   -d, --date TEXT            Update only samples delivered after date
   --help                     Show this message and exit.
   ```

-  ### load analysis
+  ### Load analysis
   ```
   Usage: vogue load analysis [OPTIONS]

   Read and load analysis results.
 These are either QC or analysis output
   files.

-  The inputs are unique ID with an analysis config file (JSON/YAML) which
+  The input are unique IDs with an analysis config file (JSON/YAML) which
   includes analysis results matching the analysis model.
 Analysis types
   recognize the following keys in the input file: QC:multiqc_picard_dup,
   multiqc_picard_HsMetrics, multiqc_picard_AlignmentSummaryMetrics,